siliconcompiler/siliconcompiler/docs/user_guide/installation.rst

 .. note::

    The minimum set of tools required for an ASIC flow are: :ref:`Surelog <surelog>`, :ref:`Yosys <yosys>`, :ref:`OpenROAD <openroad>`, and :ref:`KLayout <klayout>`.
-   Links to individual tool installation instructions and platform limitations can be found in the :ref:`pre-defined tool drivers <tools>`.
+   Links to individual tool installation instructions and platform limitations can be found in the :ref:`pre-defined tool drivers <builtin_tools>`.

    We have provided the following helper install scripts for this minimum toolset for the ASIC flow as well as other external tools, but keep in mind that they are for reference only.
    If you should run into issues, please consult the official download instructions for the tool itself.
-   All official tool documentation links can be found in the :ref:`pre-defined tool drivers <tools>` section.
+   All official tool documentation links can be found in the :ref:`pre-defined tool drivers <builtin_tools>` section.

 .. installscripts::